BII-Quantum/bii-quantum.github.io/projects.md

 {% if event_status != "over" %}

-Find below the webpages for each of the hackathon projects.
+Find below the webpages for each of the projects.
 This list will be updated on an ongoing basis to reflect the accepted project proposals.
 For details on how to submit a project, see the [submission page](_/../submission.md).

 {% else %}

-The BO Hackathon for Chemistry and Materials '24 has concluded.
+The BII Quantum Challenge '25 has concluded.
 See below for teams, project descriptions, videos, and GitHub repositories for each of the projects below.

 {% endif %}